 Just be aware that there are several non-humanoid creatures with resistance/immunity to poison.
 Against enemies that are Undead, constructs, or fiends, you’re better off saving your poison for later.

-Additionally at 3rd level, the Assassin gets their “bread and butter” ability.
+Additionally at 3rd level, the Assassin Rogue gets their “bread and butter” ability.

-With the Assassinate ability, the Assassin gets advantage on attack rolls against any creature that hasn’t taken a turn in the combat yet.
-Plus, any hits you score against a creature that is surprised are automatically considered to be a critical hit.
+You have advantage on attack rolls against any creature that hasn’t taken a turn in the combat yet.

 A surprised creature will not have had the chance to act in combat yet.
 Against a surprised creature, you roll your attack with advantage and get an automatic critical hit if the attack lands.

-This is incredible and well worth the time to set up situations where the Assassin can initiate combat to get this bonus.
+Obviously, this is pretty amazing and particularly rewards spending some time to set up situations where the Assassin can initiate combat to get this bonus!

 Getting the Best Value Out of the Assassinate Ability